Agile Product Management: Definition, Best Practices, & Examples

 ABA English increases activation and subscription

-ABA English is an online language academy and a leading platform for English learning methods.
+is an online language academy and a leading platform for English learning methods.
 Inspired by agile product management, Chief Operating Officer Gino Micacchi created a product roadmap, focused on specific objectives and key results (OKRs) connected to a main objective: increasing lifetime value through better customer retention.

 The team analyzed the first-week experience of their students.
-For key results, they looked at the 7-day retention and 7-day conversion to a premium subscription, using behavioral cohorts in Amplitude.
+For key results, they looked at the 7-day retention and 7-day conversion to a premium subscription, using in Amplitude.
 The team found out that new users chose the wrong course level which led them to abandon the course and the platform.

 Gino’s team stayed agile and adapted to the feedback from product analytics: